cpmpercussion/homepage/_posts/2010-10-08-wireless-actor-arduino-for-lmtd.md

 type: post
 published: true
 meta: {}
+description: "At NIME someone asked if I had tried using Xbee with my wearable Arduino setup for Last Man to Die.
+I hadn't then, but after today.... now I have!
+I"
 ---

 At NIME someone asked if I had tried using Xbee with my wearable Arduino setup for Last Man to Die.
 I hadn't then, but after today.... now I have!